2017 World Series: Game 5

-In the tenth inning, McCann was hit by a pitch to put him on base with two outs.
+Astros pitcher Joe Musgrove pitched a scoreless top of the tenth inning before the Astros ended the game in the bottom half.
+McCann was hit by a pitch by Jansen to put him on base with two outs.
 Subsequently, Springer walked on five pitches to move McCann to second base.
 McCann was then replaced by pinch runner Derek Fisher.

 On the next pitch, Bregman hit a walk-off single, scoring Fisher with the winning run.
 The Astros became only the second team to come back twice from three runs down in a World Series game, the other was the Toronto Blue Jays in the 15–14 win during Game 4 of the 1993 World Series.
 The six game-tying home runs in the series to this point is the most for any World Series on record.
 This World Series set a new record for most players to hit a home run (14 to date in the World Series).
 With the teams combining to score 25 runs throughout the game, this was the highest scoring World Series game since the Florida Marlins defeated the Cleveland Indians 14–11 in Game 3 of the 1997 World Series.
-Game 5 lasted five hours and seventeen minutes, making it the second-longest World Series game in history by time.
-It has been frequently cited as one of the greatest World Series games of all time.
+Game 5 lasted five hours and seventeen minutes, making it the third-longest World Series game in history by time.

-The ceremonial first pitch was thrown by former President George W. Bush, accompanied by his father, George H. W. Bush.

 Game 6

 Game 6 featured the same starting pitchers as the second game: Verlander and Hill.
 Springer hit a home run off of Hill in the top of the third for the first run of the night.
 It was Springer's fourth homer of the series, tied for third all-time in a single series and joining Gene Tenace, in 1972, as the only players with four game-tying or go-ahead home runs in a World Series.
 Springer also joined Hank Bauer in the 1958 World Series and Barry Bonds in the 2002 World Series with four home runs in a series.
 The Astros loaded the bases in the fifth inning, but did not score.
 Hill pitched 4 2/3 innings, struck out five and allowed four hits and one run.

 In the sixth inning, Taylor tied the game with an RBI double and Seager hit a sacrifice fly to give the Dodgers the lead.
 Verlander pitched six innings with nine strikeouts and only three hits allowed.
 Pederson hit a home run in the bottom of the seventh inning and Jansen pitched two scoreless innings for the save, forcing a winner-take-all game seven.
-Pederson tied a World Series record with his fifth consecutive game with an extra base hit.
+Dodger reliver Tony Watson earned the win, and Joc Pederson tied a World Series record with his fifth consecutive game with an extra base hit.
 Andre Ethier, who appeared in the game as a pinch hitter, set a new Dodgers franchise record with his 50th career postseason game.